Cost of Repairing Roof Joists

 It's FREE and there are no obligations

-While you may be able to see the damaged or rotted wood visibly, there will also likely be damage that you cannot see.
-In order to successfully repair a roof joist, the work must be carried out correctly using proper techniques and suitable materials.
+While you may see the damaged or rotted wood visibly, there will also likely be damage you cannot see.
+To repair a roof joist successfully, the work must be carried out correctly using proper techniques and suitable materials.

-Any accidents can not only be dangerous but can also lead to costly repairs and damages to your property, so never attempt the installation or repair if you are unsure about anything.
+Any accidents can not only be dangerous, but can also lead to costly repairs and damages to your property, so you shouldn't attempt the installation or repair unless you're a qualified roofing professional.

-For this example, we will be demonstrating a brief step-by-step guide on how to repair a wooden roof joist using timber materials.
+Below is a brief step-by-step guide on how a professional roofer repairs a wooden roof joist using timber materials.

-Step 2 - Determine the extent and area that you intend to repair or replace.
-Measure the length of wood required for the space.
-If only part of the joist is damaged, measure the space where the rotten wood has been removed.
+• They'll then determine the extent and area they intend to repair or replace.
+If only part of the joist is damaged, the roofer will just measure the space where the rotten wood has been removed to fill the gap.

-Step 3 - Cut the timber to the desired size and screw into place.
-If you are replacing the entire joist, you may screw the wood into the opposing top and bottom joists.
+• Next, the new timber is cut to the desired size and screwed into place.
+When replacing an entire joist, the roofer may screw the wood into the opposing top and bottom joists.

 Repairing Roof Joists Checklist